Neelakash-gituser/Alpha-Tracker/README.md

 # Personal-Stock-Trading-Tool
-A Stock Screener and Trading Tool
+A Stock Screener for the Indian and the US market .

+# Functionalities
+- Stock Screener
+- Asset Allocation
+- Baseline (Market Index) performance check
+- Individual performance of stocks
+- Correlation between various assets

-To run this CLI-App just clone this repository and use the following command `python3 main.py`
+# To run this CLI-App just clone this repository and use the following command `python3 main.py`